BEST BRAND ACTIVATION INVOLVING SPORT

 The uniqueness of the launch and Everton and hummel’s commitment to celebrating equality and diversity gained widespread news media interest and positive engagement, with fans stating their pride at the campaign.
 The campaign led to a 41% increase on the previous record first day sales for an Everton third kit, while sales for the year finished 28% on the previous 12 months.

-Lawn Tennis Association – The&Partnership
+LTA – The&Partnership

 How do you change age-old perceptions and convince 300,000 new Brits to play Tennis during a nationwide lockdown, without any major events?